Gaussian variational approximation for high-dimensional state space models: Application 1: Spatio-temporal model

 \subsection{Analysis and results}

 We first consider inference on the diffusion coefficient $\psi_i$ for location $i$.
 Figure \ref{fig:Distribution_delta} shows the ``true'' posterior (represented by MCMC) together with the variational approximation for six locations described in the caption of the figure.
 The figure shows that the posterior distribution is highly skewed for locations with zero dove counts and approaches normality as the dove counts increase.
 Consequently, the accuracy of the variational posterior (which is Gaussian) improves with increasing dove counts.
+The figure also shows the phenomena we described in the beginning of Section \ref{sec:Intro}: there is a discrepancy between the posterior densities.
+However, as we will see, it affects neither the location estimates of the intensity of the process nor its prediction.

+Figure\emph{ }\ref{fig:lambda_each_year} shows 100 VB and MCMC posterior samples of the dove intensity for each year summed over the spatial locations, i.e. $\varphi_{t}=\sum_{i}\exp(v_{it})$.
+The two posteriors are similar and show an exponential increase of doves until the year $2002$ followed by a steep decline for $2003$.

+Figure~\ref{fig:dove_intensity_MCMC_vs_VB} summarises some spatial properties of the model.
+It shows a heat map of the MCMC and VB posterior means of the dove intensity $\varphi_{it}=\exp(v_{it})$ for the last five years of the data, overlaid on a map of the U.S. The figure confirms that VB gives accurate location estimates of the spatial process in this example.